iotaledger/iota-wiki/iota/docs/introduction-docs/docs/how_tos/migration/token_migration.md

 For further information about the migration bundles, see the [RFC-0035](https://github.com/luca-moser/protocol-rfcs/blob/rfc/wotsicide/text/0035-wotsicide/0035-wotsicide.md#migration-bundle) page.

 As an example, [this bundle](https://explorer.iota.org/mainnet/bundle/ZRAFFSEPRKDYGGA9DJQBWCXG9CGODUNZUBOWHVFQY9DK9HCHJQTHHSYBQRGZHGXWAPXDTJPPFJ9XFUALW) is a valid migration bundle.
-It spends 1 Mi
+It spends 1 IOTA

 - from:
   `YVLQWMRUZ9RCQODQZFYDNRVXHERUFPSDVLDRQLHEWGJLRTMEAQNX9OHZJVTONDHMUJQECDCUAR9PUIGAZPAAEHTZXB`